 Additional analyses suggest there are two mechanisms driving the effect of NP FPA on WIC enrollment.
 First, we provide suggestive evidence that NP FPA increases access to care for the WIC-eligible population.
 Access to care might be an important channel by which WIC enrollment increases because clinics often screen patients for public programs as part of screening for social determinants of health (O'Gurek and Henke 2018).
 Second, we show that the uptake in WIC following NP SOP may be driven by the unique nature of NPs in delivering holistic, patient-centered care through the nursing model.
-Specifically, we show that expansions in physician assistant scope of practice, which have similar effects on access to care but expose patients to a different type of provider, have no effect on WIC enrollment.
+Specifically, we show that expansions in physician assistant scope of practice, which have similar effects on access to care but expose patients to a different type of provider, do not lead to an increase in WIC enrollment.